A Magical Wonderland Which Offers Everything! Home to the Longest-lasting Powder Snow. | Hoshino Resorts Tomamu

-Other than the restricted area, zones outside the ski controlled area is designated as an “advanced-only open area”, and skiing is possible with rules to follow.
-A remarkable field with good powder and you can repeat countless times using the lift access.
-Pre-lectures and procedures are required, as it’s a rare case where the resort has officially authorized off-course gliding.
+Other than the restricted area, the zone outside of the ski controlled area is designated as an “advanced-only open area” where it is possible to ski provided that you follow the regulations.
+This is a remarkable zone with good powder, which you can access time and time again by the lift.
+Pre-lectures and procedures are required, however it’s unusual to find a resort that has officially authorized off-course gliding.

 CAT tour to Mt.
 Karifuri operated by the resort

-A CAT tour at Mt.
-Karifuri, about 20-minutes drive from the resort.
-It is limited to 10 participants only on a vast designated area.
+A CAT tour which takes place at Mt.
+Karifuri, about a 20 minute car drive from the resort.
+Each tour is limited to 10 participants, who get the vast area all to themselves.

-Backcountry programs organised by Tomamu resort, are escorted by “Riki Japow Guide”.
+Backcountry programs organized by Tomamu resort are escorted by “Riki Japow Guide”.
 Various programs are available to suit all levels, from beginners to advanced skiers.
-If you are new, basic knowledge of backcountry skills are required before you can ski through the untouched natural mountains.
+If you are new to backcountry, basic knowledge of backcountry skills must be learned before you can ski through the natural mountains.
 Avalanche gear is free for rental, so please feel free to join.

 Tomamu is an ultra-low temperature area, so you can enjoy fluffy JAPOW for a longer period than anywhere else!

-He is our guide who obtained the world’s first freestyle ski coach license from Whistler & Blackcomb.
-He manages “Riki Japow Guide” and is based in Tomamu, providing guide services on Hokkaido powder belt to Tokachi, Asahikawa, etc.
+Riki Nakajima is a guide who obtained the world’s first freestyle ski coach license from Whistler & Blackcomb.
+He manages “Riki Japow Guide” and is based in Tomamu, providing guide services around Hokkaido’s powder belt, including areas such as Tokachi and Asahikawa,

-“Tomamu’s morning is minus 20℃, and on special cold days, it’s minus 35℃, an extremely cold area.
+“Tomamu is an extremely cold area, reaching -20℃ on an average morning, and and even -20℃ on extremely cold days.
 So, the quality of the snow itself is very light.
 And because of the ultra-low temperature, the snow is basically frozen at all times.
 You can always expect good snow.

-As it’s inland, the amount of snow is not as much as the others, but there is no crowd, so even if it doesn’t snow for a week, there are still many good areas where no one has touched and dry snow maintain.
+As it’s inland, the amount of snow is not as much as in other areas, but there is no crowd, so even if it doesn’t snow for a week, there are still many good areas where you can find untouched snow.
 I think this is a big advantage of Tomamu.

 Let’s ask more

-Like I mentioned, Tomamu’s snow is exceptionally light and due to ultra-low temperature, the top season is long.
+Like I mentioned, Tomamu’s snow is exceptionally light, and due to the area’s ultra-low temperature, the high season is long.
 As you can see from the location, Tomamu is like an independent resort on an isolated island.
 We only have stay-in resort guests, so it doesn’t get crowded.
-This is a very good point.
-I think you can definitely enjoy the powder.
+This is very good, as it means that you are guaranteed to be able to enjoy powder.

-There is a limited program catered to advanced skiers on tree run areas.
-It’s an offical approved off-course skiing area.
-It’s nice because you can repeat the tree run with a lift.
-Many foreign guests request to do tree run.
-In overseas, it seems less opportunity to ski on areas with trees, so I’m happy to know that they enjoy it here.
-Last season has been good, we got a lot of powder almost everyday.
-There are variation on slopes and they are quite wide too.
+There is also a tree run area for advanced skiers only, located outside of the official course.
+It’s nice because you can repeat the tree run again and again using a lift.
+Many foreign guests ask to do tree runs.
+In overseas resorts there seems to be less opportunity to ski on areas with trees, so this aspect is sure to delight visitors from abroad.
+Last season was good, we got a lot of powder almost everyday.
+The slopes are wide and varied.